prototypefund/Digital_Bargeld-docs/onboarding.rst

 -  ``taler-internal``: serves ``*.int.taler.net``, and does *NOT* get automatically built.

-The following two users are *NEVER* automatically built, and they both serve ``*.demo.taler.net``.
+The following two users are *never* automatically built, and they both serve ``*.demo.taler.net``.
 At any given time, only one is active and serves the HTTP requests from the outside; the other one can so be compiled without any downtime.
-If the compilation succeeds, the inactive user can be switched to become active (see next section), and viceversa.
+If the compilation succeeds, the inactive user can be switched to become active (see next section), and vice versa.

 -  ``demo-blue``
 -  ``demo-green``

 Compile and switch color.